Kim Kardashian drops lawsuit over claims she faked Paris robbery

-(Reuters) - Reality TV star Kim Kardashian on Monday dropped a defamation lawsuit against a website that claimed she staged an armed robbery in Paris after the two sides resolved the issue, her lawyer said.
+Oct 24 (Reuters) - Reality TV star Kim Kardashian on Monday dropped a U.S. defamation lawsuit against a website for claiming she had staged an armed robbery in Paris.

-Kardashian withdrew the lawsuit filed this month in New York against U.S. celebrity gossip site MediaTakeOut, according to a court document.
-The federal lawsuit was withdrawn without prejudice, meaning Kardashian could refile it.

-"The matter has been resolved to the parties' mutual satisfaction.
-Consequently, we voluntarily dismissed the action today," Andrew Brettler, of the Los Angeles law firm of Lavely and Singer, said in an email.

 The lawsuit had sought unspecified damages for defamation.
 It named MediaTakeOut.com and its founder, Fred Mwangaguhunga, as defendants.